akarhin/akarhin.github.io/_projects/4_project.md

 ## Conclusion

-The discussion section of my thesis highlights the significant scientific and practical contributions of using GANs for fault diagnosis in rotating machines.
+The discussion section of the thesis highlights the significant scientific and practical contributions of using GANs for fault diagnosis in rotating machines.
 Despite some uncertainties, the research presents a promising approach to addressing the data scarcity issue in fault diagnosis, paving the way for more robust and reliable industrial applications.
 Further research in enhancing GAN techniques, exploring new architectures, and investigating practical applications is essential for advancing this field.